pydantic/pydantic/docs/visual_studio_code.md

 ![Invalid data types error checks in VS Code](./img/vs_code_04.png)

+!!! note "Technical Details"
+    Pylance is the VS Code extension, it's closed source, but free to use.
+Underneath, Pylance uses an open source tool (also from Microsoft) called [Pyright](https://github.com/microsoft/pyright) that does all the heavy lifting.

 ### Configure mypy

-You might also want to configure mypy in VS Code to get mypy error checks inline in your editor (alternatively/additionally to Pyright).
+You might also want to configure mypy in VS Code to get mypy error checks inline in your editor (alternatively/additionally to Pylance).

 This would include the errors detected by the [*pydantic* mypy plugin](./mypy_plugin.md), if you configured it.